mafr/docker-update-check/README.md

 packages installed, you can do the following:

   * Run a temporary Ubuntu container Y with current package lists.
-  * Extract the status file from X and copy it to Y, overwriting Y's own status file.
+  * Extract the status file from X and copy it to Y
-  * Run the apt-check tool on Y.
+  * Run the apt-check tool on Y using X's status file.
   * Destroy Y and repeat.

 Since Y is a temporary container, we don't want to run "apt-get update"